johanngyger/jmoney/frontend/README.md

-# JMoney Frontend
+# JMoney front-end

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This is the Angular 2 based front-end.
+It runs with a standalone dev server that proxies requests to the back-end.

 ## Preparations